-Researchers in the project would like to discuss with you whether you think that your partner, friend or relative would like to take part.
-As you have known them for some time, you may be aware of any views they may have about taking part in such a project or whether they have made an 'Advance Decision'.
-If your partner, friend or relative has made an 'Advance Decision' this is important as it shows that they have ready made decisions for themselves.
+Researchers in the project would like to discuss with you whether you think that the prospective participant would like to take part.
+If you have known them for some time, you may be aware of any views they may have about taking part in such a project or whether they have made an 'Advance Decision'.
+If the potential participant has made an 'Advance Decision' this is important as it shows that they have ready made decisions for themselves.
 The researchers would like to respect the person's wishes.

-Secondly, if you think that your partner, friend or relative may be interested in taking part in the project, you may be able to tell us about any possible difficulties they may have.
+Secondly, if you think the potential participant may be interested in taking part in the project, you may be able to tell us about any possible difficulties they may have.
 You also may be able to tell us how they may communicate that they wanted to stop being involved.
-When thinking about the wishes and interests of your partner, relative or friend, it is important that you should set aside any of your own personal views about the project.
+When thinking about the wishes and interests of the prospective participant, it is important that you should set aside any of your own personal views about the project.